angelomilan/ethereum-guides/GPU_work-in-progress.md

 download putty
 How much will you pay to run AWS GPU instance?

+On Windows
+Download putty

-A note on spot instances
+A note on spot instances (this was entirely and temporanely (?) copied...
+I need to go deeper and rewrite it

 “Spot instances” are instances that potentially are much cheaper to to run than the standard sticker price.
 A normal reservation of a g2.2xlarge instance is $0.65/hr.
 However, you can bid on a “spot” instance, where your instance will continue to run as long as spot price is under your bid price.
 Sometimes this makes a lot of sense.
 Spot instance pricing, however, has a tendency to wildly fluctuate all over the place, as demonstrated in the picture below: